utcsilab/deepinpy/docs/getting_started.md

 In the current setup, the training is driven by a __data__ file and a __config__ file.
 The data file specifies the training data. the config file specifies the training procedure.
 Right now, the config file has options for every training procedure implemented, even though many are only relevant to a specific training algorithm, model, etc.

 ## Data format:
-DeepInPy excepts a complex-valued, multi-channel MRI format.
+DeepInPy expects a complex-valued, multi-channel MRI format.
 Even when the data are single-coil, the format should be followed.

 The data format is a h5 file, consisting of the following fields:
 ```bash